karankamboj/UniVault/README.md

 **Group 31**

+---

+## Description of the project

 This is a lightweight and gas effecient smart contract system to issue and verify university credentials on Ethereum.
 Storing only cryptographic proofs on chain makes it privacy protected verification and keeps sensitive data off-chain.

----

-## Description of the project
+The idea of UniVault aims to change the credential management system for the universitiies and colleges by using latest coding technologies making a secure, and centralized system.
+The system should be very effecient for which will allow to save educational data.
+These days, students like us have to dead with many challenges during the need to fetch academic records becaause the process is very time taking, manual and consumes a lot of money.
+Also, the old  systems are easily to get risk because of hackers.
+We will solve these problems by providing students a very secure system where they can access their acadcemic data by themself whenever they want without any human or manual interaction, saving large amount of time and money.

+Generally, when a user requests for the records like transcrips from the universities, there will be middlemans who are employees of the universtiy.
+But, with UniVault, there will be no middleman.
+The middleman will be replaced by our contract written in Solidity on top of Ethereum blockchain technology.
+It will execute some if, else like logic, to take necessary action on specific kind of requests.
+The system is always trust worthy because the contracts are always rigit and can't be modified.
+This  eliminate the risk of hackers to steal confidential data.
+This system promotes transparency, efficieny, and user empowerment.

 Following key features are provided in Univault: